Big Star - Columbia: Live At Missouri University 4/25/93

 Keneally was the "stunt guitarist" in Frank Zappa's 1988 tour band, and hat. shows some of the influence.
 Keneally records straight power-pop, searing guitar solos, ballads, and tracks that defy description.
 He's got a sense of humor about it too, especially on "Eno And The Actor", "Dhen Tin" (a punk song about a certain cinnamon flavored chewing gum), and "The Car Song" (about "car lust").
 Check it out.

-4. Shadowy Men On A Shadowy Planet - Sport Fishin'
+4) Shadowy Men On A Shadowy Planet - Sport Fishin' - The Lure Of The Bait, The Luck Of The Hook

 An amazing album.
 The Shadowy Men are an instrumental band known for providing the background music on The Kids In The Hall.
 Sport Fishin' is a great album - two dozen tracks (some under a minute in length) full of spunk and wit.
 Irresitible.

-3. Martin Newell/Andy Partridge - The Greatest Living Englishman
+3) Martin Newell with Andy Partridge - The Greatest Living Englishman

 The Greatest Living Englishman is an terrific album full of 60's-style English pop songs.
 Catchy, clever, and charming.
 The style falls somewhere between the Beatles, the early Kinks and XTC.
 If you like 60's pop (complete with strings and the occasional harpsichord), you NEED to hear this.
 The only knock is that the sound is a bit muffled.
 The album was recorded in Partridge's home studio, and the sounds shows it.